toml-lang/toml/toml.md

 -----

 Tables (also known as hash tables or dictionaries) are collections of key/value pairs.
-They appear in square brackets on a line by themselves.
-You can tell them apart from arrays because arrays are only ever values.
+They are defined by headers, with square brackets on a line by themselves.
+You can tell headers apart from arrays because arrays are only ever values.

 ```toml
 [table]
 ```

-Under that, and until the next table or EOF are the key/values of that table.
-Key/value pairs within tables are not guaranteed to be in any specific order.
+Under that, and until the next header or EOF, the table is fully defined, meaning that the key/value pairs of that table or specified.
+They are not guaranteed to be in any specific order.

 ```toml
 [table-1]